zoundibona/kubesec_automation/README.md

 What if the Kube API server in charge of creating the POD was able to trigger an external application that would check the score of the manifest file ?
 If the returned score is below 0 the POD is creation is rejected, otherwise it allows the POD to be created.

 # WEBHOOK AND KUBESEC
 To solve the problem mentionned earlier, it is possisble to use a Webhook that will trigger the external application before creating or rejected the POD.
 I have already written an article of Kubernetes Webhook, kindly refer to this article  https://github.com/zoundibona/K8sWebhook

+The script is written in Python Flask. <br>
+In this case I have used kubesec available at https://v2.kubesec.io/scan <br>
+the below command will send the request to kubesec to check the manifest file <br>

+     curl -sSX POST --data-binary  @k8filename  https://v2.kubesec.io/scan